Life insurance and genetic testing

 The decision to get genetic testing done is ultimately up to you.
 It’s best to speak to a medical professional about how testing could impact your health.
 A specialist can give you an idea of what to expect from the process and the benefits and drawbacks of genetic testing in your specific situation.

-An experienced insurance broker understands which insurers are best for your application and can find a provider that better accommodates your situation.
+An experienced insurance broker understands which insurers are best for your application and can find a provider that better accommodates your situation, should genetic testing change your health profile.
 Please speak to one of our brokers today to learn more about how genetic testing can influence your premiums and find an insurer that’s right for you.